brotzgea1/dinner/README.md

 3. populate and retrieve information from a list or dictionary
 4. create 3 or more functions with at least one returning a value

 to run the program, python will need to be installed, but it does not require any special packages.
-I am using the most recent version of python, however.
+I am using the most recent version of python, however. the project is on the "main" branch.